Jitter Sensing and Control for Multi-Plane Phase Retrieval: EXPERIMENTS AND METHODS

 \subsection{Centroiding and Calibration}

 Reliable tip/tilt extraction depends on accurate centroid estimation and image centering.
-The primary centroiding method used in this study is the intensity weighted-average (WA) method, selected for its balance of speed and accuracy.
+The primary centroiding method used in this study is the WA method, selected for its balance of speed and accuracy \cite{Thomas2006}.
 As reported in Abbott et al. (2025) \cite{Abbott2025}, WA achieved approximately $\pm0.3\,\lambda/D$ accuracy in 5.7 ms for a $256 \times 256$ array.
 The centroid location for each image plane ($n = 1$–$4$) is computed as follows:

 where the summation runs over all pixel coordinates $(i, j)$.
-Although efficient, WA is known to be sensitive to background noise and intensity outliers.
+Although efficient, WA is known to be sensitive to background noise and intensity outliers\cite{Kong2017}.
 To evaluate its robustness under realistic conditions, our experiments include both unaberrated and distorted beams.
+WA centroiding implicitly assumes a compact, approximately symmetric intensity distribution.
+As asymmetry increases, intensity outliers and nonuniform structure can bias the weighted sum, increasing both centroid error and variability.
+As tip/tilt correction recenters and stabilizes the intensity patterns, the WA estimate becomes less biased and more repeatable.

-For tip/tilt calibration, a two-step Hough–Canny approach is used to determine the true center of an unaberrated beam in each imaging plane.
+For tip/tilt calibration, a two-step Hough–Canny approach is used to determine the center of an unaberrated beam in each imaging plane.
 First, a Canny edge detector identifies the beam’s boundary \cite{Canny1986}.
-Then, a Circular Hough Transform (CHT) fits a circle to the detected edge and extracts the circle’s center as the reference centroid \cite{Duda1972}.
+Then, a Circular Hough Transform (CHT) fits a circle to the detected edge and extracts the circle’s estimated center as the reference centroid \cite{Duda1972}.
 This method assumes the calibration beam is symmetric and circular, a condition verified in Figure \ref{fig:calib}.